iyksam2A/tech-challenge-flask-app/README.md

 To run on port 8000 (default port):
 ```
-gunicorn app:candidates_app
+gunicorn -b 0.0.0.0 app:candidates_app
 ```

 ## Testing

-A python test script is provided and can be run as follows:
+A python test script is provided and can be run locally when the app is running as follows:
 ```
-python test_candidates.py <ip/dns address>
+python ./test_candidates.py <ip/dns address>:8000
 ```

 ## Containerizing
-A dockerfile is provided to build an image for the application
+A dockerfile may be provided to build an image for the application

 ## Routes